biosimulators/Biosimulators_pyNeuroML/README.md

 [![Test coverage](https://codecov.io/gh/biosimulators/Biosimulators_pyNeuroML/branch/dev/graph/badge.svg)](https://codecov.io/gh/biosimulators/Biosimulators_pyNeuroML)

 # BioSimulators-pyNeuroML
-BioSimulators-compliant command-line interface and Docker image for the [pyNeuroML](https://github.com/NeuroML/pyNeuroML) simulation program.
+BioSimulators-compliant command-line interfaces and Docker images for the [jNeuroML](https://github.com/NeuroML/jNeuroML)/[pyNeuroML](https://github.com/NeuroML/pyNeuroML), [NEURON](https://neuron.yale.edu/), [NetPyNe](http://netpyne.org/), and simulation programs.

-This command-line interface and Docker image enable users to use pyNeuroML to execute [COMBINE/OMEX archives](https://combinearchive.org/) that describe one or more simulation experiments (in [SED-ML format](https://sed-ml.org)) of one or more models (in [NeuroML](https://neuroml.org/)/[LEMS](https://lems.github.io/LEMS/) format).
+These command-line interfaces and Docker images enable users to use jNeuroML/pyNeuroML, NEURON, and NetPyNe to execute [COMBINE/OMEX archives](https://combinearchive.org/) that describe one or more simulation experiments (in [SED-ML format](https://sed-ml.org)) of one or more models (in [NeuroML](https://neuroml.org/)/[LEMS](https://lems.github.io/LEMS/) format).

-A list of the algorithms and algorithm parameters supported by pyNeuroML is available at [BioSimulators](https://biosimulators.org/simulators/pyneuroml).
+A list of the algorithms and algorithm parameters supported by jNeuroML/pyNeuroML, NEURON, and NetPyNe is available at [BioSimulators](https://biosimulators.org/simulators/pyneuroml).

-A simple web application and web service for using pyNeuroML to execute COMBINE/OMEX archives is also available at [runBioSimulations](https://run.biosimulations.org).
+A simple web application and web service for using jNeuroML/pyNeuroML, NEURON, and NetPyNe to execute COMBINE/OMEX archives is also available at [runBioSimulations](https://run.biosimulations.org).

 ## Installation